dragonGR/PyCipher/README.md

 python pycipher.py
 ```

-4. Follow the prompts to specify the desired password length, inclusion of digits and symbols, and exclusion of ambiguous characters.
+4. Follow the prompts to define your desired password length, character inclusion options.

-5. The app will generate a random password based on your input and display it on the screen.
+5. The generated password will be displayed on the screen.

 ## Examples